gagolews/stringi/docs/_sources/index.rst.txt

-    **stringi (pronounced “stringy”, IPA [strinɡi]) is THE R package for very fast, portable, correct, consistent, and convenient string/text processing in each locale and any native character encoding.**
+    **stringi (pronounced “stringy”, IPA [strinɡi]) is THE R package for very fast, portable, correct, consistent, and convenient string/text processing in any locale or character encoding.**

     -- by `Marek Gagolewski <https://www.gagolewski.com/>`_